junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "But I get it."
 Meg's voice behind his back says, gentler, "That plan of yours, it might actually work."

-Dean turns back.
+Dean spins back.
 "You think?"

 Meg nods, not in any joking tone anymore.
 "I know.
 Angels are more like demons than humans in a way, so call me a professional in that.
 We need to possess bodies to walk the Earth, so do they.
 But banishing from the body and summoning him back, it's like pulling a heart out of chest and shoving it back in before it stops beating.
 You miss the timing, you're stuck with a corpse."